 This wild success was another example of R/GA’s belief that execution is the most crucial step in their creative process.
 “You can have the most brilliant idea the world has ever known, but if you execute it poorly, or it’s a death by a thousand paper cuts, it’s invisible,” said Rolfe.

 To join the ranks of 2022 Webby Agency of the Year, R/GA, enter The Webby Awards.
-The Final Entry Deadline is on Friday, December 16th.
+The Extended Entry Deadline is on Friday, February 10th.